JackcN2/Pybackup/README.md

-Has configurable file target and backup interval
+Has configurable file target and backup intervals